Ufuueueuru/SFB/README.md

 Choose a character and fight to win!

 # New Update!
-Version 0.1.3 pre has joined the battle!
+Version 0.1.4 pre has joined the battle!
-Link now has a new attack and there is an arena select!
+Sound has been added to Super Smash!
+Toad has joined the battle!

 # Note:
 This is a work in progress, but it is functional.